18

 About Me

-Prior to NYU, I received my PhD in Human Development from the University of Maryland-College Park.
-I have extensive experience analyzing mother-child and father-child interactions, assessing early development, evaluating longitudinal randomized controlled trials of parenting interventions, and utilizing advanced quantitative as well as qualitative methods.
+I received my PhD in Human Development from the University of Maryland-College Park.
+I also have extensive experience analyzing mother-child and father-child interactions, assessing early developmental skills, evaluating longitudinal randomized controlled trials, and implementing preventive interventions addressing health disparities.

 Recent News